zhihui-dhc/aib-website/content/en-US/WHITEPAPER.md

 Cosmos zones run arbitrary application logic, which is defined at the beginning of the zone's life and can potentially be updated over time by governance.
-Such flexibility allows Cosmos zones to act as pegs to other cryptocurrencies such as Ethereum or Bitcoin, and it also permits derivatives of those blockchains, utilizing the same codebase but with a different validator set and initial distribution.
+Such flexibility allows Cosmos zones to act as bridges to other cryptocurrencies such as Ethereum or Bitcoin, and it also permits derivatives of those blockchains, utilizing the same codebase but with a different validator set and initial distribution.
 This allows many existing cryptocurrency frameworks, such as those of Ethereum,